nanuc/ready-set-go/README.md

 composer require nanuc/ready-set-go
 ```

+// Run migrations

 ## Setup
+### Initialize
+The command `php artisan rsg:initialize` copies all the stuff you need.
+Attention: files are changed!
+Know what you are doing!

 ### Send mails
 Mails are sent with the Nanuc AWS SES account.
 Verify a domain at [https://eu-west-1.console.aws.amazon.com/ses/home?region=eu-west-1#verified-senders-domain:].